 closed.
 (Both sweet talk and threats were effective).
 Somehow the

-number signed up grew to almost 260!
+number signed up grew to over 260!
 Finally a few withdrawals came

 in and I reassured Dennis that it was not necessary to keep

 threatening me like that.
 As it turned out, only 225 showed up for